java/devjava-content/app/pages/learn/01_tutorial/03_getting-to-know-the-language/03_refactoring_to_functional_style/01_converting_simple_loops.md

   .forEach(i -> System.out.println(i));
 ```

-You can further make this concise by using a methor reference for the `println` method.
+You can further make this concise by using a method reference for the `println` method.

 ```java
 import java.util.stream.IntStream;